alvinsim/wonderland-clojure-katas/README.md

 4. Check out the alphabet cipher instructions in the _README.md_.
 5. Add the code in the source files to make the tests pass.

+## Solve the katas in order

+1. Alphabet Cider
+2. Wonderland Number
+3. Fox, Goose and Bag of Corn
+4. Doublets
+5. Magic Square
+6. Tiny Maze
+7. Card Game of War

 ## License